-The Company's financial instruments consist of cash, marketable securities, receivables, accounts payable and accrued liabilities and due to related parties.
+The Company's financial instruments consist of cash, marketable securities, receivables, accounts payable and accrued liabilities, due to related parties and Umgeni advances.
 Cash is carried at fair value using a level 1 fair value measurement.
-The carrying value of receivables, accounts payable and accrued liabilities and due to related parties approximate their fair values due to their immediate or short-term maturity.
-Marketable securities are recorded at fair value based on the quoted market prices in active markets at the balance sheet date, which is consistent with level 1 of the fair value hierarchy.
+The carrying value of receivables, accounts payable and accrued liabilities, due to related parties and Umgeni advances approximate their fair values due to their immediate or short-term maturity.
+Marketable securities are recorded at fair value based on the quoted market prices in active markets at the statement of financial positon date, which is consistent with level 1 of the fair value hierarchy.